noeppi-noeppi/extintcode/details/modules.md

 ### IntCode Header

 An IntCode Header starts with a [version specifier](misc.md).
-After that, function and field signatures ay follow.
+After that, function and field signatures may follow.

 A field signature looks like this: